 If the period between the date of the contract and completion date is less than 15 working days, the time limits in conditions 4.2.2, 4.3.1 and 4.3.2 are to be reduced by the same proportion as that period bears to the period of 15 working days.
-Fractions of a working day are to be rounded down except that the time limit to perform any step is not to be less than one working day. - Defining the property The seller need not: (a) prove the exact boundaries of the property
+Fractions of a working day are to be rounded down except that the time limit to perform any step is not to be less than

-- prove who owns fences, ditches, hedges or walls separately identify parts of the property with different titles further than he may be able to do from information in his possession. - 4.5
+- prove the exact boundaries of the property prove who owns fences, ditches, hedges or walls separately identify parts of the property with different titles further than he may be able to do from information in his possession.

-Rents and rentcharges The fact that a rent or rentcharge, whether payable or receivable by the owner of the property, has been, or will on completion be, informally apportioned is not to be regarded as a defect in title.
+Rents and rentcharges The fact that a rent or rentcharge, whether payable or receivable by the owner of the property, has been, or will on completion be, informally apportioned is not to be regarded as a defect in title